Updated August 18, 2023

 Utah became the first state to ban minors from receiving gender-transition health care in January 2023.
 The Utah law prohibits transgender youth from receiving gender-affirming surgery and blocks access to hormone therapy with limited exceptions.
 Republic lawmakers are quickly pushing for similar bans across the country either through legislative actions or policy measures.

-As of May 2023, states with total or partial bans include:
+According to U.S. News, as of August 17, 2023, states that have passed total or partial bans include:

 The AMA has urged governors to oppose state legislation that would ban medically necessary gender transition-related care for minor patients, calling the laws a "dangerous intrusion on medicine."